hygraph/gatsby-source-graphcms/README.md

 ],
 ```

+Gatsby’s data processing layer begins with “source” plugins, configured in
+`gatsby-config.js`.
+Here the site sources its data from the GraphCMS endpoint.
 Use an `.env` file or set environment variables directly to access the GraphCMS
 endpoint and token.
 This avoids committing potentially sensitive data.